himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 <div class="caption">Opening the main box</div>

 Everything was very well packaged.
 The keyboard came in one box, and the wrist rests had their own.
-The two boxes matched in width so they could be shipped as one unit.
+The two boxes had the same width, so they could be shipped as one unit.
 Lifting the lid on the larger box, I was greeted by the keyboard looking back at me through a plastic panel, with it's accessories (cables, key switch pulled, screws) neatly pinned around it.